dnephin/dobi/docs/config.rst

 up-to-date if the modified time of the ``artifact`` is more recent then:

 * the created time of the image it uses
-* the last modified time of all files in any volumes used by the resource
+* the last modified time of all files in any mounts used by the resource

 The image resource used by a run resource is automatically added